aslamhus/RectanglePacker/README.md

 ### Result

-The result of the heuristic, if successful will be an object (or in the PHP class an associtaive array) with the following keys:
+The result of the heuristic, if successful, will be an object (or in the PHP class an associtaive array) with the following keys:

 ```javascript
 const {